dimanikulin/fva/README.md

 # FVA
-It is tool set to automate the process of importing the photo set into the IR multimedia systems like Google Photo, Apple Photo, Synology Photo Station etc
+It is tool set to automate the process of importing the photo set into the IR multimedia systems like digiKam Google Photo, Apple Photo, Synology Photo Station etc

 ## Version
-0.28
+0.29

 ## Creation date
-2020-08-01
+2021-04-25

 ## what to install for QT 4.8 and VS 2010
 1. VS 2010